-No Discharge Authorization may be reissued to another person if the person to whom the Discharge Authorization was issued current permit holder is the subject of an unresolved enforcement action taken by the District, or if the person-current permit holder has failed to pay within 30 days of the payment due date, all monies owed due and owing to the District under this Ordinance and the District's User Charge Ordinance. unless the following occurs prior to the effective date of the transfer.
-However, the District may, in its sole discretion and not subject to appeal, reissue the District Authorization even in the absence of full compliance with these conditions, provided the following conditions are satisfied:
+No Discharge Authorization may be reissued to another person if the person to whom the Discharge Authorization was issued is the subject of an unresolved enforcement action taken by the District, or if the person has failed to pay, within 30 days of the payment due date, all monies owed to the District under this Ordinance and the District's User Charge Ordinance, unless the following occurs prior to the effective date of the transfer:

-The person seeking to transfer the Discharge Authorization has resoled the outstanding enforcement action to the satisfaction of the District and has paid all moneys owed to the District, or, reissued Discharge Authorization is no more than one year in duration.
-If necessary, the District may shorten the term of the original Discharge Authorization to satisfy this condition.

-- 2. In the event of an unresolved enforcement action, the transferee proposed permit holder has submitted a plan and schedule acceptable to the District for resolving the outstanding enforcement action within a period acceptable to the District.
-Such plan and schedule must be that is certified by a Registered Professional Engineer licensed by the state of Illinois and an authorized representative of the transferee proposed permit holder.
-Resolution of the enforcement action shall be incorporated as an enforceable Special Condition in the reissued Discharge Authorization and be completed within its term. - In the event of monies owed to the District, the 3 transferee proposed permit holder has submitted an affidavit to the District, in a form acceptable to the District, assuming full responsibility for payment of all monies owed to the District.
-The affidavit shall also be signed by the transferor current permit holder and acknowledge that assumption of liability by the transferee proposed permit holder shall not release the transferor current permit holder from any outstanding monies owed to the District at the time of the transfer reissuance until said amounts, plus all applicable interest and penalties to date, are paid-infull.
-This provision neither abrogates any exiting rights nor conveys any additional rights which the transferor or transferee may otherwise have to appeal the District's assessment of charges or fees.
-Payment of all such amounts shall be made in full within the term of the reissued Discharge Authorization.
+- 1. The person seeking to transfer the Discharge Authorization has resolved the outstanding enforcement action to the satisfaction of the District and has paid all monies owed to the District, or, - 2.
+In the event of an unresolved enforcement action, the transferee has submitted a plan and schedule for resolving the outstanding enforcement action within a period acceptable to the District.
+Such plan and schedule must be certified by a Registered Professional Engineer licensed by the state of Illinois and an authorized representative of the transferee and shall be incorporated as an enforceable Special Condition in the Discharge Authorization reissued to the transferee, and, - 3.
+In the event of monies owed to the District, the transferee has submitted an affidavit to the District assuming full responsibility for payment of all monies owed to the District.
+The affidavit shall also be signed by the transferor and acknowledge that assumption of liability by the transferee shall not release the transferor from any outstanding monies owed to the District at the time of the transfer until said amounts are paid-in-full.
+This provision neither abrogates any existing rights nor conveys any additional rights which the transferor or transferee may otherwise have to appeal the District's assessment of charges or fees.